TyceHerrman/claude-code-lsps/README.md

 - Search for symbols across the workspace (`workspaceSymbol`)

 > [!warning]
 > Support for LSP in Claude Code is pretty raw still.
 There are bugs in the different LSP operations, no documention, and no UI indication that your LSP servers are started/running/have errors or even exist.
-But it's there
+But it's there, and with [tweakcc](https://github.com/Piebald-AI/tweakcc) you can make it work.

 ## Patching Claude Code

 You can manually patch it, but it's much easier to use [tweakcc](https://github.com/Piebald-AI/tweakcc) to automatically detect your Claude Code installation (npm or native) apply the necessary patches.

 Run `npx tweakcc --apply`.
-That's literally it.
 It will automatically patch your Claude Code installation to make LSP support usable.
 (It also does a bunch of other things like let you customize all the system prompt parts, create new CC themes, change the thinking verbs, and a lot more.)

 If you'd like to apply the patches yourself, go the bottom of this page.